 The page boy

-Fun fact: Usually in Colombia and Norway you just choose your Maid of Honor and your Best Man, that’s it.
-But, uncounsiously we have been well influenced by Australia and from the beginning always thought about doing a bridal party with bridesmaids and groomsmen.
+Fun fact: Usually in Colombia and Norway you only choose your Maid of Honor and your Best Man, that’s it.
+But, unconsciously we have been well influenced by Australia and from the beginning always thought about doing a bridal party with bridesmaids and groomsmen.

 1994, My sister - Maid of Honor was born, my mirror and my opposite, perfect combination to thrive in life together.
 She is my ongoing motivation when I need and extra pus, she longingly teaches me about life and always reminds me about the importance of a smile.

-Hip hip hurray for this lovely cross cultural experience that is about to come and cheers to making love borderless.
-1st of August 2020 we can’t wait ♥️
+Hip hip hurrays for this lovely cross-cultural experience that is about to come and cheers to making love borderless.